 A good place to start is by using Big Launcher.
-Go to Play Store and install the app.
-Once done open the app and set the default language and font size etc. Now to set it up as your default launcher, press the Home button and select Big Launcher free.
+Install the app on your smartphone and grant all the permissions.
+Once done, open the app and set the default language and font size, etc. Now to set it up as your default launcher, press the Home button and select Big Launcher free.

 If your elders find this Launcher too dumb (my father did), you can also use Nova launcher.
 It has the option to increase the icon and font size.
-Plus you can also hide unnecessary from the App drawer if you have pro version.
-Highly recommend.
+Plus you can also hide unnecessary from the App drawer if you have the pro version.

-The free version of ‘Big Launcher’ uses the default Android keyboard, which is not ideal for older people with poor vision.
-Therefore I suggest, you use Big Buttons Keyboard.
+The free version of ‘Big Launcher’ uses the default Android keyboard, which is not ideal for older people with poor vision and limited finger mobility.
+Big Buttons Keyboard.
 It’ll change the tiny keyboard buttons into bigger ones.

 However, the app will not work, until you set it as your default keyboard.
 You can do from the app itself, simply open it and select the first option i.e. Installation and then follow the on-screen instruction.